Welcome to the VPS hosting! On this page, you can get all the basics right to get started with your online project.

 - Linux documentation can be downloaded here

-You will use the SolusVM software in order to manage your VPS.
+You will use the SolusVM software in order to manage your VPS (reboot server, change password, reinstall OS, and many more options).
 All the login information and links are provided in your Virtual Server Details email.

 Your VPS and Resources